bencecc/MHWs/README.md

 # MHWs
-Code used in teh analysis of marine heatwaves
+Code used in the analysis of marine heatwaves